zoff-kollektiv/cifar/data/people/47-montassar-meherzi.md

 startOfSanctions: 04.02.2011
 ---
 Husband of Samira Trabelsi, who is a sister of Laila Trabelsi.
 Born in La Marsa on 5 May 1959 to Fatma Sfar.
-Montassar Mehrezi used to reside at 4 rue Taoufik El Hakim, La Marsa.
+Montassar Mehrezi used to reside La Marsa, Tunisia.